 La Crosse: Larry Buote was here in August for a week of ministry on assembly truth.

-Chihuahua: Gilberto Torrens had four weeks of gospel meetings in the new hall.
+Chihuahua: Four weeks of gospel meetings were held in the new hall.
 Several new contacts were made and there were some souls interested in salvation.

 Ciudad Obregon: Shad Kember Jr. and Duncan Beckett rejoiced to see more fruit in the gospel in this pioneer work.